galtimur/RETRO-pytorch/README.md

 Changes I added include:

 1. Changed the source of the data from a folder with *.txt files to a single jsonl file.
 2. The retrieval now occurs during training and validation from a single database.
 Before single dataloader contained both items and retrieved examples, which made it impossible train-test splitting.
+Now each doc contains a unique doc_id that is used to exclude self-retrival.
 3. Minor changes in progress output.

 <img src="./RETRO.png" width="500px"></img>